dippersauce/RandomKit-Ruby/README.md

 * OpenSSL via DeviceRandom
 * ARC4Random

 The implementation of these PRNGs have not yet been verified, please exercise caution when using them.
-In particular, do not the the Mersenne Twister algorithm for scripts requiring secure PRNG as it's small generator state is easily determined!
+In particular, do not the the Mersenne Twister algorithm for scripts requiring secure PRNG, as it's small generator state is easily determined!
-More PRNGs will be added in the future, as well as methods to scramble Hashes and Array using output from the PRNGs.
+More PRNGs will be added in the future, as well as methods to scramble Hashes and Arrays using output from the PRNGs.

 ## Usage
 Just place ```require 'RandomKit'``` in the head of your Ruby file, then call as you would any class method.